girlscript/winter-of-contributing/C_CPP/Data Structures/Matrix/Lower_triangular.md

 * For i greater than or equal to j then A[i][j] is non-zero value.

 ## Row Major Mapping & Column Major Mapping
-  5X5 matrix given below can be stored in a 2D array, but when it comes to matrices of large size, it is not a good choice because of its high memory consumption due to the storage of unwanted 0s.
+  The matrix given below is a 5X5 matrix and it can be stored in a 2D array, but it is not a good choice to store such large memory in array because of its high memory consumption due to the storage of unwanted zeros.

+  So,what we can do ,is finding more efficient way of storing only the non-zero values in a 1D array and at the time of displaying the matrix we can just display zero as std output.

 ![matrix](https://imgur.com/3UXFTdg.jpg)